 She smiled, although she looked like she was trying not to.
 “He actually is a great Quidditch player,” she acknowledged, “but if he knew I thought so, he’d show off even more, and insist that it means I like him!”

-“Too cool to watch where you’re going?” she asked, as he sailed right into a nearby tree.
-Lily laughed, but looked over anxiously at the tree as his broom fell to the ground.
+He did nothing of the sort, but merely kept flying around.
+At times he seemed distracted, and I followed the path of his eyes to Vivian by the lake with her friends; one such time, he kept watching her and sailed right into a nearby tree.
+Lily laughed.
+“Too cool to watch where he’s going?” she asked, but looked over anxiously at the tree as James’s broom fell to the ground.
 James levitated himself down, unharmed, a few seconds later, and Lily’s eyes were back on her book.

 “Well yeah, we’re talking again, if that’s what you mean…”

 She merely smiled and turned a page of her book.
 “Have you done the Runes translation for Monday?” she asked.